OmkarRane10/Software_testing/README.md

 Written and tested 40+ test cases of project AwesomeQA

-Test cases are mentioned in the file - Testcases_awesomeQA.ods
+All the test cases are mentioned in the file - Testcases_awesomeQA.ods